tytydraco/yessleep/out/I_live_in_a_town_in_Texas_that_doesnt_exist_We_have_a_disturbing_annual_ritual_and_this_year_it_was_my_turn.md

 Not permanently.

-Those who went to get provisions or services found themselves racing back to little corner of the universe.
+Those who went to get provisions or services found themselves racing back to our little hamlet.
 Everything we needed to build, we learned.
-It had been that way for generation.
+It had been that way for generations.

 A lonely, little self-sufficient blot.